 Humour in teenagers: Experimentation and the transition to adult humour

-• As they enter their teenage years, young people’s ability to reason about ideas and concepts without having to relate them to concrete objects or experiences gets stronger and more nuanced and this capacity allows them to play with ideas and concepts at a more abstract level – and find humour in jokes that involve complex word and image play.
+As they enter their teenage years, the ability of adolescents to reason about ideas and concepts without having to relate them to concrete objects or experiences gets stronger and more nuanced and this capacity allows them to play with ideas and concepts at a more abstract level – and find humour in jokes that involve complex word and image play.
 Overall, they get better at resolving complex jokes and take greater interest in producing and sharing their own.

-• At the same time, as their language skills develop, adolescents begin to show an interest in a broader range of humour forms (e.g., puns, internet memes, cartoons, one-liners, narrative jokes, comedies and stand-up comedy).
+At the same time, as their language skills develop, teenagers begin to show an interest in a broader range of humour forms (e.g., puns, internet videos, cartoons, one-liners, narrative jokes, and different forms of stand-up comedy).
 This points to their greater openness of mind, tolerance for ambiguity, sensation seeking, intelligence and enjoyment of novelty and complexity.
-That’s why teenagers like to test the waters with absurdist jokes or risqué humour.
+That’s why many teenagers like to test the waters with absurdist jokes or risqué humour.

 Learning objectives

-• Develop an appreciation and understanding of some of the basic mechanisms underlying the most common forms of humorous language play, using concrete examples (hyperbole, puns, malapropisms, daffynitions, backronyms, oxymorons, etc.).
+Develop an appreciation and understanding of some of the basic mechanisms underlying the most common forms of humorous language play, using concrete examples (e.g., puns, one-liners, malapropisms, neologisms, backronyms, oxymorons, etc.).
+This objective deepens students’ understanding of polysemy (multiple word meanings) and forms of homophony (sound resemblances) that underlie many of these joke forms.

-• Develop critical thinking skills by working on the ability to identify and describe logical flaws and common sense violations in common joke forms (i.e. jokes are little puzzles that need to be decoded).
+Develop critical thinking skills by working on the ability to identify and describe logical flaws and common sense violations in common joke forms (i.e., jokes are little puzzles that need to be “solved”).

 Typical exercises and activities

-• Practising comedy writing based on common forms (top ten lists, spoof or satiric headlines and short observational comedy pieces).
+Comedy writing based on popular common forms (top ten lists, spoof or satiric headlines, short observational pieces, and single frame cartoons).

 Did you know?